 1. What is Blood Pressure and How Does It Rise?

-In order for our bodies to function properly our tissues and organs require oxygenated blood that has been carried by our circulatory system.
+For our bodies to function properly, our tissues and organs require oxygenated blood that has been carried by our circulatory system.
 When our heart beats, pressure is created that pushes blood to our arteries, capillaries, and veins.
 This blood pressure occurs due to two forces: systolic pressure and diastolic pressure.
-Systolic pressure happens when blood is pumped out of our heart, while diastolic pressure occurs between heart beats.
+Systolic pressure happens when blood is pumped out of our heart, while diastolic pressure occurs between heartbeats.
 These two forces are represented as numbers when you get your blood pressure taken.

 So, what causes high blood pressure?